 Under the GDPR (General Data Protection Regulation) we do not have a statutory requirement to have a Data Protection Officer.
 The person who is responsible for ensuring the BHA discharges its obligations under the GDPR is the Hon Treasurer / Membership Secretary: Colin Weyer F.C.A.

 Access to personal data

-Other members of the committee of the BHA may be given access to residents’ data on an ad hoc basis, excluding contact information, in order for them to carry out their legitimate tasks for the Association.
+Other members of the committee of the BHA may be given access to residents’ data, excluding email contact information, on an ad hoc basis and strictly on a need to know basis in order for them to carry out their legitimate tasks for the Association.